 Be Sure to Check the Weight Limit of your Exercise Bike

-When working out on a stationary bike, it's important to keep your balance steady and to avoid any potential accidents so that you don't injure yourself.
-When purchasing a stationary bike, one of the factors which will determine whether or not the bicycle is stable is its weight – or how heavy it is and also whether it has the correct weight capacity for you.
+When working out on a indoor cycling bike or exercise bike, it's important to keep your balance steady and to avoid any potential accidents so that you don't injure yourself.
+When purchasing a spin bike, one of the factors which will determine whether or not the bicycle is stable is its weight – or how heavy it is and also whether it has the correct weight capacity for you.

 Generally speaking the heavier the bike, the steadier and safer it is.
 For extra-heavy bikes, transport wheels are a must otherwise you'll have trouble moving your machine from one location to another.

 How Noisy is will your Exercise Bike be?